Here’s something everyone who’s new to Sorbet trips over:

 instead of FalseClass

-, that would prevent Sorbet from modeling complex control-flow situations like this.
+that would prevent Sorbet from modeling complex control-flow situations

 By contrast, the error message if we did it the other way would have non-obvious error messages.
 There would have been workarounds to get code like the above to type check, but they would have contorted the code, making it substantially less obvious why the code was written like it was.
 And it would likely have been impossible to write autocorrects to introduce those workarounds, so people would have had to learn them by reading the docs, not via error messages.